carboncopy101/Single_Switch_Hotswap_PCB_Module/README.md

 A simple single switch pcb for mechanical keyboard prototyping row and column matrices.
 PCB features a hot swappable socket and uses a 1n4148 SMD diode.

 13 Feb 2022 - did the initial BOM.
 Created kicad project.
-Need to start on mounting symbol and footprint
+Finished with hotswap socket symbol and footprint.
+To start on schematic.

 ## To Do
 - Initial BOM (done 13 Feb 2022)